cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ---

-After this step we should see the API's pop up in the Cloudentity ACP SaaS platform.
+After this step we should see the API's auto discovered by the Cloudentity authorizer and propagated back upto the the Cloudentity Authorization SaaS platform.
 Let's check it out in the Cloudentity authorization platform.

 * **Istio authorizer and Cloudentity ACP SaaS platform communication**